arsantiagolopez/instaccounts/README.md

 - Learn TypeORM.
 - Document API with Swagger.
 - Logging.
+- Display live terminal logs on the client.
 - Next.js 12 new features.
 - Unit testing with Jest.
 - Handle large sets of data.